-Applicants may include, for each named supporting entity, a signed letter of support that outlines the supporting entity's reasons for supporting for the project.
+Applicants that choose to submit letters of support should include, for each named supporting entity, a signed letter of support that outlines the supporting entity's reasons for supporting for the project.
 Applications submitted from two or more entities are encouraged to submit signed letters of support that provide a detailed description of why the proposed project should receive federal funding.

-Each letter of support may include the following: (1) a description of the relationship between the applicant entity and the supporting entity, (2) a description of the need and what benefits would be gained from the project, (3) a discussion of past/current experiences in supporting youth and family partnerships, and (4) a description of the applicant's capacity to complete the proposed project.
-Letters of support should be signed and then submitted as one separate attachment to the application.
+Each letter of support may include the following: (1) a description of the relationship between the applicant entity and the supporting entity, (2) a description of the need and what benefits would be gained from the project, and (3) a description of the applicant's capacity to complete the proposed project.
+Letters of support should be signed and then submitted as one separate attachment to the application in JustGrants.